 “Out of this world” is the best way to describe Wai-O-Tapu.
-The iconic Champagne Pool, the Devil’s Bath and the huge bubbling mud pools are a window to the inner workings of planet Earth!
+The iconic Champagne Pool, the Devil’s Bath and the huge bubbling mud pools are a window to the inner workings of the planet.
 Touring the park takes only about an hour at the most.
-Nevertheless, there are 25+ different geothermal features to see.
-Quick tip: time your trip with the “eruption” of the Lady Knox Geyser every day at 10:15am.
-Extra quick tip: take your swimwear to bathe in the natural hot spring just outside the park.
-Take a look at 5 Free Natural Hot Pools in Rotorua for more information.
+Regardless, there are more than 25 different geothermal features to see.
+Time your trip with the “eruption” of the Lady Knox Geyser every day at 10:15 am.
+You also might like to take your swimwear to bathe in the natural hot spring just outside the park, as described in the 5 Free Natural Hot Pools in Rotorua.

 3. Waimangu Volcanic Valley

-On the 10-June-1886, the Tarawera volcano erupted destroying all life in the area.
-With that, the volcano grew 20 times larger and formed the Waimangu Volcanic Valley.
-This devastating event destroyed the once famous Pink and White Terraces, which were known to be a truly unique sight.
+On 10 June 1886, the Tarawera volcano erupted destroying all life in the area.
+With that, the volcanic area grew 20 times larger and formed the Waimangu Volcanic Valley.
+This devastating event destroyed the once-famous Pink and White Terraces, which were known to be a truly unique sight.
 Since then, Lake Rotomahana has slowly filled up many small crater pools that now stew in the bottom of the valley.
 Visiting the valley via walking trails and an optional lake cruise is your chance to witness one of the youngest geothermal systems on the planet.
 Plus, the Waimangu App allows you to rediscover some of the geothermal features now lost after the 1886 eruption.

 Location: Kuirau Street, Rotorua.

 With hot pools fed by geothermal springs, Wairakei Terraces is a place where you can experience the tranquillity of geothermal waters and see some stunning terraces, geysers and hot springs.
 The hot pools are the main attraction, however, so learn more about them in the 10 Best Hot Pools in New Zealand.